mt190502/blog.mtaha.dev/content/linux/openwrt_zapret_setup.md

 ## Step 1: Install Required Packages

-- Open to your OpenWRT router's web interface and navigate to the "System" tab.
+- Open to your OpenWRT router's web interface and navigate to the `System` tab.
-Click on "Software" and search for the following packages:
+Click on `Software` and search for the following packages:
   - `git`
   - `git-http`
   - `ncat`